sandolab.xyz/ar

 Tracking & Overlay Systems

-Public surface for the repos that actually exist: attention tracking, world models, overlay experiments, proof/study tooling, and desktop attention services.
+Public surface for the repos that actually exist: attention tracking, world models, overlay experiments, Learn, and desktop attention services.

 This is no longer framed as a single AR product.
-It is a set of connected systems: sando-tracker, learning-overlay, QEDViz, and personal-usability.
+It is a set of connected systems: sando-tracker, learning-overlay, Learn, and personal-usability.

 CURRENT SURFACE